 The benefits of using a DI Box are substantial, and it is something every pedal user should have on hand.
 What does it do?
 It converts unbalanced signals, which typically use a 1/4″ jack, to balanced signals, which typically use xlr connectors.
 A DI (DI stands for direct input) is especially beneficial for longer cable runs; it allows for more length without noise due to the use of a low impedance xlr microphone cable.
 A 1/4″ unbalanced instrument cable has just 2 conductors, the center conductor and the shield.
 The center conductor carries the positive portion of the signal and the shield carries the negative portion of the signal.
-This is why these cable are more suscepticle to noise.
-The balanced xlr cable has 3 conductors, 2 to carry the positive and negative portions of the signal and a seperate ground, which is the sheilding.
+This is why these cable are more susceptible to noise.
+The balanced xlr cable has 3 conductors, 2 to carry the positive and negative portions of the signal and a separate ground, which is the shielding.
 This provides far superior noise rejection.
-Low impedance balanced cable lengths can be much longer than unbalanced instrument cable lengths, which are fuctionally limited to the 20′ range.
+Low impedance balanced cable lengths can be much longer than unbalanced instrument cable lengths, which are functionally limited to the 20′ range.
 The Little Red Di Box also has a Ground Lift Switch that, when lifted, can eliminate ground hum when present.

 Still need to know more?
 For one, the sound guy will love you for using a DI Box, as it makes his job easier.
 Even if you typically use an amp, you may find that you are not loud enough at a particular gig (or worse…your amp meets its maker) and going straight to the PA can remedy the situation.
 In a word, INSURANCE.

 The Little Red DI Box is a passive device requiring no power to operate.